How to find the best student broadband deals for you

 - Data allowance or download limit – you’ll probably want to use the internet freely without worrying about usage limits.
 An unlimited data allowance will prevent you from getting stung with extra data charges.
 Most broadband deals are now unlimited anyway, but make sure you check before committing to anything.

 If you’re not sure where you’ll be in a few months, a 30-day rolling contract might be the answer, as you’re not tied to a long-term contract.
-Rolling broadband contracts, also known as no-contract broadband, give you flexibility, as they don’t tie you in to a fixed term and allow you to cancel (with notice) whenever you want – handy if you’re not always using your student accommodation.
+Rolling broadband contracts, also known as no-contract broadband, give you flexibility as they don’t tie you in to a fixed term and allow you to cancel (with notice) whenever you want – handy if you’re not always using your student accommodation.
 For example, Virgin Media usually offers its rolling one-month student contracts in the summer.
 But while the contract can keep rolling happily on, you typically can’t start one later in the year.

 The downside to this type of deal is that it usually costs more each month than a longer-term contract.
 You’ll also need to think about any set-up fees and the cost of a router if you’re only going to be using the service for a few months.

 If you want to do your own thing, and not tie yourself into contracts with your housemates or pay for a landline you’ll never use, mobile broadband might be worth considering.
-This uses a mobile dongle device or MiFi portable router to generate a 4G or 5G internet connection, and can be useful if you regularly work on the train, in the park or anywhere else on the go.
-Speeds can be slow compared with fibre broadband though, and it won’t be suitable for heavy internet users and gamers.
+This uses a mobile dongle device or MiFi portable router to generate a 4G or 5G internet connection, and it could be useful if you regularly work on the train, in the park or anywhere else on the go.
+You can also take it with you when you leave for the holidays.

-How can I compare broadband deals for students and shared accommodation?
+How can I compare student WiFi deals for students and shared accommodation?

 We’ve made comparing broadband deals for student houses and shared accommodation really simple.
 We have a wide range available, so start a quote with our comparison service and see how much you could save now.Compare broadband providers